There are a range of approaches for ensuring that you can recover your deployment, apps, and data in case of a disaster.

 Apps are not affected during backups, but certain APIs are unavailable.
 The downtime occurs only while the backup is being taken, not while the backup is being copied to the jumpbox.

 In a consistent backup, the blobs in the blobstore match the blobs in the Cloud Controller database.
-To take a consistent backup, changes to the data are prevented during the backup.
+To ensure a consistent backup, changes to the data are prevented during the backup.
 This means that the Cloud Foundry API (CAPI), Routing API, Usage service, Autoscaler, Notification Service, Network Policy Server, and CredHub are unavailable while the backup is being taken.
 UAA is in read-only mode during the backup.

 Backup timings

 The first three phases of the backup are lock, backup, and unlock.
 During this time, the API is unavailable.
 The drain and checksum phase starts after the backup scripts finish.
-BBR downloads the backup artifacts from the instances to the BBR VM, and performs a checksum to ensure the artifacts are not corrupt.
+BBR downloads the backup artifacts from the instances to the BBR VM, and performs a checksum to ensure the artifacts are not corrupted.
 The size of the blobstore significantly influences backup time.

-The following table gives an indication of the downtime that you can expect.
+The following table provides an indication of the downtime that you can expect.
 Actual downtime varies based on hardware and configuration.
 These example timings were recorded with TAS for VMs deployed on Google Cloud Platform (GCP) with all components scaled to one and only one app pushed.

 API state Backup phase Duration for external versioned S3-compatible blobstore Duration for external unversioned S3-compatible blobstore Duration for internal blobstore